aldro61/kover2_paper/tutorial/interpretation/README.md

 ### Analyzing equivalent rules

 In this part of the tutorial, we go further in our interpretation of the first rule of the model.
 We will use the equivalent rules (see paper) to determine the nature of the genomic variation identified by the learning algorithm.
 The equivalent rules are given in several files in the output directory that are labelled according to the rule to which they are equivalent.
-Here, we will use the [model_rule_0_equiv.fasta](../../models/cart_b/mycobacterium%20tuberculosis/kanamycin/repeat_1/model_rule_0_equiv.fasta) file, which contains the sequence of 31 k-mers.
+Here, we will use the [model_rule_0_equiv.fasta](../../models/cart_b/mycobacterium%20tuberculosis/kanamycin/repeat_1/model_rule_0_equiv.fasta) file, which contains the sequence of 31 k-mers who's presence was found to be equally predictive of the phenotype.

 #### Step 1: